Diede de Groot: 2024: Sixth Australian Open singles title and more Paralympic medals

+2026: Sixth French Open singles title and sixth career grand slam, Australian Open and Wimbledon runner up

+Playing at the 2026 Australian Open, de Groot was runner up at the singles tournament, being defeated in two sets by Chinese Li Xiaohui at the final.

+At the 2026 French Open, de Groot won her sixth title on wheelchair women's singles after defeating Ksenia Chasteau in two sets at the final, which also marked the sixth time she achieved the singles career slam.

+At the 2026 Wimbledon Championships, de Groot was runner up at the singles tournament, being defeated in a double bagel by Japanese Yui Kamiji at the final.

 Awards and honors

 Diede de Groot with her 2024 Laureus trophy.

 In 2018, de Groot was named ITF World Champion in women's wheelchair tennis.
 The following year, she was nominated for the Laureus World Sports Award for Sportsperson of the Year with a Disability in 2019.

 In 2019, 2021, 2022 and 2023 she was again named ITF World Champion.

 In 2024, de Groot was awarded the Laureus World Sports Award for Sportsperson of the Year with a Disability, recognizing her outstanding achievements.